Stuffy noses are no fun.

 Below, we’ll talk about what you need to do when your dog has nasal congestion and discuss the use of nasal decongestants and other medications for dogs.

 Key Takeaways: What Can I Give My Dog for Nasal Congestion?

-- Just like us, dogs can suffer from the occasional bout of congestion.
+- Just like us, dogs can suffer from nasal problems like a runny nose or congestion.
 Many mild cases resolve on their own, but lingering congestion and cases that involve additional symptoms will require veterinary attention.

 - There are a few medications that can help canine congestion, but you’ll need to discuss them with your vet first.
 Never give your dog any medication — even an OTC option — without first discussing it with your vet.

 - There are also some home remedies that may help ease minor congestion.
 This includes things like using a nasal aspirator or letting your doggo hang out while you steam up the bathroom by turning on a hot shower.

 Dogs suffer from stuffy noses for a variety of reasons, including several which can cause similar symptoms in humans.

 Some of the most common causes of nasal congestion in dogs include:

 Less frequently, dogs may suffer from congestion as a side effect of heart disease.
 There are also a few ailments that seem to afflict some breeds more than others.